top of page

 Unable to make purchases in a simple manner through restaurant apps.

-ii.
-User Personas
+Personas

 To capture the essence of how users will utilize the application, two user personas were created that relate to ordering healthy food in potential situations.
+These encapsulate the main demographic of target users and how their goals align with the utilization of the application's features.

 Persona1.png